Expand your horizons by adding a second screen to your computer

 As with Windows, just drag your open windows and browser tabs between the displays to move them from one screen to another.
 Again, maximizing any of the open app windows will fill the display it’s currently on.

-New in macOS Catalina is the ability to use an iPad as a secondary display, a feature that’s known as Sidecar.
-You can use the feature wirelessly, if your Mac and iPad are on the same Wi-Fi network, or you can plug your tablet into your computer with a charging cable.
+Since macOS Catalina, Apple has also offered the ability to use an iPad as a secondary display, a feature known as Sidecar.
+You can use the feature wirelessly, if your Mac and iPad are on the same WiFi network, or you can plug your tablet into your computer with a charging cable.
 You do need a fairly recent iPad and Mac for this to work—check here for a full list of supported devices.

-To enable the second display, click the AirPlay button (the arrow and rectangle) in the menu bar on macOS, then choose your iPad from the list.
-The iPad works just like a second monitor, so you can drag windows to and from it, and use the Display option in System Preferences to configure its position.
+To enable the second display, click the AirPlay button (an arrow and a rectangle) in the menu bar on macOS, then choose your iPad from the list.
+If you don’t see it, you might have to go to System Preferences and Displays to turn on the AirPlay Display option.
+The iPad works just like a second monitor, so you can drag windows to and from it, and use the Displays option in System Preferences to configure its position.